mykelalvis/FT/Traveller/WORKING/FreelanceTraveller/ActiveMeasures/Neville Sinclair.md

 WIS: 10 +0
 CHA: 16 +3
 SOC: 19 +0
-PSI: 3 (tested but not trained, potential Teleporter)
+PSI:3 (tested but not trained, potential Teleporter)

 Note: Age (middle age) effects have already been taken into account.